Abstract-Tech/community-theme-tutor/i18_guide.md

 ```

-Lastly, the only needed step, is to rebuild the openedx image, via `tutor images build openedx` and then start it again `tutor local start -d`.
+Lastly, you need to rebuild the Open edX image, via `tutor images build openedx`.
+Once the image build finishes,  you have to restart the LMS/CMS containers again by `tutor local start -d`.

 ## Overriding MFE translation

-The way translation is handeld in the mfes differ from the platform (_which is Python gettext based_).
+The way translation is handled in the MFEs differs from how the platform handles translations (_which is Python gettext based_).

-The MFEs translation framework is based on `formatjs` (https://formatjs.io/docs).
+The translation framework in MFEs is based on `formatjs` (https://formatjs.io/docs).

 Instead of `.po` file it's `.json` file, where each langauge has it's own file (per MFE), so to overirde a spesfic strings in all MFEs, we would have to override it in all translations files in all mfes, also sometimes for depencey pkgs, like header, footer..etc.

+Instead of `.po` files, the translations lie in  `.json` files.
+Every language has its file (per MFE), so to override a specific string in all MFEs, we would have to override it in all translation files in all MFEs This also sometimes applies to decency pkgs, like header, footer..etc.

-However tutor does make the process, by injectiing the overrding strings at build time in all MFEs, [look how it's implmented](https://github.com/overhangio/tutor-mfe/blob/master/tutormfe/templates/mfe/build/mfe/i18n/i18n-merge.js)
+However, tutor-mfe does simplify make the process, [by injecting the overriding strings at build time in all MFEs](https://github.com/overhangio/tutor-mfe/blob/master/tutormfe/templates/mfe/build/mfe/i18n/i18n-merge.js).

 ### An example override strings for MFE

 The translations of an MFE strings.

-There can be up to 4 sources for a paritucalr MFE to get it's strings.
+There can be up to 4 sources for a particular MFE to get its strings.

-- MFE source code, this can be easiily changeed following tutor-mfe [official tutor guide](https://github.com/overhangio/tutor-mfe#adding-custom-translations-to-your-mfes)
+- MFE source code, this can be easily changed following [tutor-mfe official guide](https://github.com/overhangio/tutor-mfe#adding-custom-translations-to-your-mfes)
 - Paragon
 - Footer
 - Header

 Would it be possible to use tutor-mfe official gudide to handle all the cases? _It depends on the order the strings are imported_

 1. For example in learning MFE, the order of the strings are, [paragon, appMessages, then footer/header](https://github.com/openedx/frontend-app-learning/blob/d2df9241c321dbd8d73b5209aedee03d638c2644/src/i18n/index.js#L40-L44)